 - 1/2 cup butter

 - 6 10 oz cans of chicken broth

 - Make cornbread according to cornmeal package.
 Crumble and set aside with stale breadcrumbs for 1 day.

 - Melt 1/2 cup of butter in large skillet over medium heat; add onions, celery and saute until tender.

 - Stir in sage (optional) and saute for one more minute.

 - In a large 2 gallon storage container, stir in vegetables, remaining 4 eggs, chicken broth and pepper into cornbread mixture.

 - If you are freezing this recipe, allow recipe to set for 24 hours before freezing.
 OR Add mixture to 9x13 casserole dish and fridge for 24 hours, covered.

-- Bake uncovered at 375 for 1-2 hours or until golden brown.
+- Bake uncovered, thawed mixture at 375F degrees for about 2 hours or until golden brown.